 The Cabazon Water District is an independent special district, which operates under the authority of Division 12 of the California Water Code.
 The District was formed in 1954 and is governed by a five-member Board of Directors, elected at-large from within the District's service area.
 The General Manager administers the day-to-day operations of the District in accordance with policies and procedures established by the Board of Directors.
-The District employs one (1) regular employee and five (5) part-time employees organized into two departments.
+The District employs six (6) full-time employees organized into two departments.
 The District's Board of Directors meets each month.
 Meetings are publicly noticed and citizens are encouraged to attend.